 A film noir aficionado, she's presented movies and moderated interviews for the Los Angeles Film Noir Festival at The American Cinematheque's Egyptian Theater and the Palm Springs Noir Festival.
 She also contributed DVD commentary on the Fox noir classic "Road House" (starring Ida Lupino, Richard Widmark and Cornel Wilde) with Eddie Muller and contributed to featurettes on "Road House," "Moontide" (starring Lupino and Jean Gabin) and "Inferno" (starring Robert Ryan).
 She also presented noir films at The New School, and contributed to a panel with Molly Haskell and Mary Gaitskill.

 She served as one of the main writers for "The Official Michael Jackson Opus," which also includes contributions by Jesse Jackson, Quincy Jones, Jane Fonda and Jane Goodall, among others.

-She recently worked with the great Guy Maddin appearing in his short films, or "Hauntings," three with Udo Kier, and one with a white wolf entitled "Bing & Bela."
+She worked with filmmaker/artist Guy Maddin appearing in his short films, or "Hauntings" with Udo Kier.
+She collaborated with Maddin on the short, "Bing & Bela" co-writing and starring opposite a white wolf.
 She has continued working with Maddin, most recently co-writing and appearing in "Seances" in Paris, shot at the prestigious Centre Pompidou.
 The series will move to MOMA in 2014.